fabricioanciaes/fexlguide/docs/characters/terry-bogard.md

 ### Type of Character

-Terry Bogard, a guest character originally from the Fatal Fury games and a mainstay of King Of Fighters is a shoto on steroids.
-His high damage and complete kit  [[summary of his playstyle, moves and so on]]
+Terry Bogard, a guest character originally from the Fatal Fury games and a mainstay of King Of Fighters is [[summary of his playstyle, moves and so on]]

 !!! success "Strengths"
-    - Solid fireball game with a good selection of antiairs
-    - Easily converts meter to damage with [Power Geyser Loops](#power-geyser-loops) from both grounded strings and anti-airs
-    - Has an extremely well-rounded kit with a
+    - aaa
+    - bbb
+    - ccc
-    -
+    - ddd

 !!! failure "Weaknesses"
-    - Has a fairly poor kara-cancel from his sweep
-    - Somewhat stubby normals combined with a somewhat slow run speed.
-    - Has no safe supers to cancel into, forcing Terry to hitconfirm correctly.
+    - aaa
+    - bbb
+    - ccc
+    - ddd

 ### 5 Minute Guide